codetricity/oppkey_tester_ricoh_theta/README.md

 Tips

-* install Visual Studio with Desktop development with C++.
+* Install Visual Studio with Desktop development with C++.
 Note that this is not the same as VS Code.
-* if you distribute the app, you need to include 3 Windows libraries in the folder with your binary.
+* If you distribute the app, you need to include 3 Windows libraries in the folder with your binary.

-For distribution of the binary, you need the following.
+For distribution of the binary, you need the following:

 * msvcp140.dll
 * vcruntime140.dll
 * vcruntime140_1.dll

 ## Mac Desktop